Creatify Team

-Are you searching for a way to generate passive income?
-If so, Search Arbitrage could be a great option to explore.
+Are you searching for a way to generate passive income through digital marketing?
+If so, Search Arbitrage - sometimes called ad arbitrage or keyword arbitrage - could be a great option to explore.
 In this blog, we’ll break down what search arbitrage is, how it works, and provide realistic insights to help you set the right expectations before diving in.

 What is search arbitrage